Is Watermelon Good for Kidney Patients? The Pros and Cons

 Fluid

-Some people with kidney disease need to follow a fluid restriction.
+However, some people with kidney disease need to follow a fluid restriction.
 The water that you drink needs to be factored into your daily fluid intake, but so does the water from your foods.
-Watermelon does contain fluids.
-This needs to be factored into your daily fluid allowance.

 Potassium